miguelmoreto/pycomtrade/README.md

 ===============

 * Read ASCII Comtrade Files (only binary for now)
-* Review the last varsion of Comtrade Standard C37.111-2013.
+* Review the last version of Comtrade Standard C37.111-2013.

 Install
 ===============